kristianmandrup/timespan/README.md

 Use Timespans in Ruby :)

-Will calculate time diff in milliseconds between to dates, then allow you to get the time difference in some time unit as a number.
+Will calculate time diff between two dates, then allow you to get the time difference in some time unit as a number.

 ```ruby
 	t = Timespan.new(:start => Date.today, :duration => 3.days.ago)